lnemsick-simp/pupmod-simp-libkv/README.md

 ```

 In hieradata, configure the backend with ``libkv::options`` Hash.
 This example,
-will configure multiple isntances of libkv's file backend.
+will configure multiple instances of libkv's file backend.

 ```yaml
 # The backend configurations here will be inserted into libkv::options